gregwhitaker/artifactory-publish-example/README.md

 2. Run the following command to deploy the artifacts to Artifactory:

         ./gradlew clean build artifactoryPublish

+    If you wish to switch to using the `maven-publish` plugin the command to publish artifacts is:

+        ./gradlew clean build publish

 ## Bugs and Feedback
 For bugs, questions, and discussions please use the [Github Issues](https://github.com/gregwhitaker/artifactory-publish-example/issues).